alif2884/Sales-Database-Project/README.md

-# 🗃️ Sales Database Project using PostgreSQL
+# 🗃️ Sales Database Design & Analysis with PostgreSQL

 This project models and analyzes a sales order management system using PostgreSQL.
 It was developed as part of an academic course at Sharif University of Technology.